 Several years ago we published a piece discussing how brands and teams can utilize Snapchat, the rising social platform at the time, to increase fan engagement.
-Fast forward to 2020 and there’s another platform taking the world by storm.
-While many teams and brands have taken advantage of TikTok, an air of mystery still hangs over the platform.
+Fast forward to 2021 and there’s another platform taking the world by storm, which raises the question: what is the value of TikTok for leagues, teams, and brands?
+Before we answer that, let’s start with some background on the app.

 What is TikTok?

 TikTok was originally launched as Music.ly in 2014.
 The original app allowed users to lip-synch along to their favorite songs.
-In 2017, Music.ly was bought by ByteDance, a Chinese company who then merged the singing app into the currently existing TikTok.
+In 2017, Music.ly was bought by ByteDance, a Chinese company who transformed the singing app into TikTok.
 Since then, the social media app has become a powerhouse and incubator of top pop culture trends.

 In terms of demographics, 41 percent of users are between the age of 16 and 24.
 44 percent of users are female, as well.
-The platform is the most-downloaded free app in Apple’s App Store, directly ahead of YouTube, Instagram, Facebook Messenger, Facebook, and Snapchat.
-To illustrate the rise of TikTok since the start of 2018, particularly in comparison to the decreased popularity of Snapchat, see below.
+As of Feb.
+7, 2021, the platform is the most-downloaded free app in Apple’s App Store, directly ahead of YouTube, Instagram, Facebook Messenger, Facebook, and Snapchat.
+To illustrate the rise of TikTok since the start of 2016, particularly in comparison to the decreased popularity of Snapchat, see below.

 Which sports leagues and teams are on TikTok?